Log geometry and lifting rational points: Introduction

+\begin{example} Let $R$ be a complete discrete valuation ring and equip it with its natural log structure $M_R = R \setminus \{0\}$ so that $\bar M_R = \NN$.
+Write $S = \spec R$ for the resulting log scheme and $s \in S$ for its closed point.
 Let $S \to Y$ and $f : X \to Y$ be morphisms of log schemes.
 If $f$ is log smooth, the Log Hensel Lemma (cf.~Lemma \ref{LogHensel}) shows that finding a log lift $S \to X$ is equivalent to finding a log lift of the closed point $s \to X$. \end{example}

 The log structure also significantly constrains possible lifts.

 \begin{example} Suppose $s = s^\circ$ has trivial log structure and $f : X \to Y$ is the map $X \to X^\circ$ forgetting log structure.
 The forgetful map $f$ is log flat if and only if $X = X^\circ$ has no log structure, so Theorem \ref{thm:thibault} likely does not apply.
 Indeed, scheme-theoretic points $s \to X^\circ$ with trivial log structure $s = s^\circ$ are all firm.
 Yet they will not lift to log points $s \dashrightarrow X$ unless they lie in the open, possibly empty locus $X_0 \subseteq X$ where the log structure is trivial. \end{example}